calum74/econv/README.md

 int die_roll = c.convert(1,6,d);
 ```

-`entropy_converter` buffers entropy, since normally the input provides more entropy than is actually needed. `std::random_device` produces entropy in chunks of 32 bits.
-To ensure efficiency, it is important to reuse the `entropy_converter`.
-Write
+`entropy_converter` buffers entropy between invocations of `convert()`.
+To ensure efficiency, it is important to reuse the same instance of `entropy_converter`.
+For example, write

 ```c++
 entropy_converter<> c;	// Do this